JrFelix540/bookclub-web/README.md

 ## Why behind the main tools

-- **React(Typescript)**: It provides type safety, which helps to debug errors and the code, in a way self-documents

 - **GraphQL**: Efficient network requests.
 Furthermore, fetching data from one url was more appealing to me.
 Plus, I was curious about building GraphQL APIs from scratch, so I built one for this project.

 - **NextJs**: The option of choosing between static generation and server-side generation was the main reason for choosing this.
 More information can be found [here](https://vercel.com/blog/nextjs-server-side-rendering-vs-static-generation)